Madge Evans: Child model and stage actress

-At the age of 8 in 1917, Evans appeared in the Broadway production of Peter Ibbetson with John Barrymore, Constance Collier and Laura Hope Crews.
+At the age of eight in 1917, Evans appeared in the Broadway production of Peter Ibbetson with John Barrymore, Constance Collier, and Laura Hope Crews.
 At 17, she returned to the stage and appeared as the ingenue in Daisy Mayme.
 Some of her better work in plays came in productions of Dread, The Marquis, and The Conquering Male.
 Her last appearance was in Philip Goes Forth produced by George Kelley.
 Evans' mother took her to England and Europe when she was 15.

 Film career

 As a child, Evans debuted in The Sign of the Cross (1914).
 She appeared in dozens of films, including with Marguerite Clark in The Seven Sisters (1915).
 She was featured with Robert Warwick in Alias Jimmy Valentine (1915).
 At 14, she was the star of J. Stuart Blackton's rural melodrama On the Banks of the Wabash (1923).
 She co-starred with Richard Barthelmess in Classmates (1924).

-She was working on stage when she signed with Metro Goldwyn Mayer in 1927.
+She was working on stage when she signed with Metro Goldwyn Mayer (MGM) in 1927.
 As with theater, she continued to play ingenue parts, often as the fiancé of the leading man.
 She played the love interest to both Al Jolson and Frank Morgan in the 1933 film Hallelujah, I'm a Bum.

 Working for MGM in the 1930s, she appeared in Dinner at Eight (1933), Broadway to Hollywood (1933), Hell Below (1933), and David Copperfield (1935).
 In 1933, she starred with James Cagney in the melodrama The Mayor of Hell.
 Other notable movies in which she appeared are Beauty for Sale (1933), Grand Canary (1934), What Every Woman Knows (1934), and Pennies From Heaven (1936).

-In 1960, for Evans' contribution to the motion picture industry, she was honored with a star on the Hollywood Walk of Fame located at 1752 Vine Street.
+In 1960, for Evans' contribution to the motion-picture industry, she was honored with a star on the Hollywood Walk of Fame located at 1752 Vine Street.